The Best Android Tablets – February 2019

 - 2GB of RAM is poor for multitasking

-The Asus ZenPad 3S 10 is a perfect middle ground between something like the Nvidia Shield Tablet and the Pixel C: for just under $300, the ZenPad gives you an iPad Air-like body, complete with thin bezels and an aluminum build, solid specs for the price, and a great screen.
-It’s not an amazing tablet by any means, but for a 10″ device, it has almost everything a tablet owner could want out of their device.
-The display is excellent, with a 9.7″ IPS 2048×1536 display that presents everything with vivid colors and high-resolution text.
+The Huawei MediaPad M5 10 is a perfect middle ground between something like the Nvidia Shield Tablet and the Galaxy Tab 4: for just over$300, the ZenPad gives you an iPad Air-like body, complete with thin bezels and an aluminum build, solid specs for the price, and a great screen.
+It’s not an amazing tablet by any means, but for a 10.8″ device, it has almost everything a tablet owner could want out of their device.
+The display is excellent, with a 10.8″ IPS 2560×1600 display that presents everything with vivid colors and high-resolution text.
 It’s great for both movies and watching television, and compares well to the display you’ll find on Apple’s iPad.
 The tablet’s nice and thin, with a solid-if-not-exceptional 5900mAh battery and 64GB of internal storage.

-The ZenPad does have 4GB of RAM, making it an excellent choice for multitasking; unfortunately, the tablet still hasn’t received an update to Android 7.0 after nearly a year of Nougat being available on the market.
-At Computex 2017, the device was shown off running a build based on Android 7.0, so we have to assume an update is coming soon for the tablet.
-The other problematic part of this device: the speakers aren’t great, and neither is the camera.
+The MediaPad does have 4GB of RAM, making it an excellent choice for multitasking; unfortunately, the tablet still hasn’t received an update to Android 9.0 after nearly six months of Android Pie being available on the market.
+The speakers are solid, though unfortunately, the camera is fairly midrange when it comes to producing shots.
 If you can make due with these shortcomings, the ZenPad 3S 10 is a great buy for the price, and will satisfy your need for a large display without having to drop $600 or more on a secondary device.

 - 4GB of RAM